 With around 60% of signatures collected online, the digital dimension of the European Citizens’ Initiative (ECI) needs to continuously evolve in order to reflect the realities of 21st century campaigning.
 The launch of the European Commission’s new online collection system in 2020 is an opportunity to make the system as easy to use and campaigner-friendly as possible.
 What can the Commission learn from Open ECI or other comparable individual online signature collection systems?
 How can the Commission adopt the best features of both the central and individual online collection systems to produce the best possible version in 2020?
 How can the new ECI Forum be incorporated into a new online collection system?
-This co-creation workshop will allow participants to discuss the constraints and/or challenges of the current online collection system provided by the Commission and offer suggestions and ideas for a new, improved version.
+This co-creation workshop will allow participants to discuss the constraints and/or challenges of the current online collection system provided by the Commission and offer suggestions and ideas for a new and improved version.
 The speakers will be Commission representatives responsible for designing the new system, digital experts and campaigning members of civil society.

 This workshop is co-organised by Democracy International and European Citizen Action Service.

-Learning from the Member States: what can the ECI and the EU learn from national agenda‑setting initiatives?
+WORKSHOP 2: Learning from the Member States: what can the ECI and the EU learn from national agenda-setting initiatives?

 This workshop is co-organised by Bertelsmann Stiftung, Democracy International and The ECI Campaign.

 Moderator: Maarten de Groot, European Programme Officer at Democracy International

 - Toñi Vazquez, activist for housing rights in the PAH – Stop Evictions (Platform of People Affected by Mortgages), Spain

 - Annija Emersone, Community Manager at ManaBalss.lv, Latvia

 - Maija Setälä, Professor of Political Science at the Department of Philosophy, Contemporary History and Political Science at the University of Turku, Finland